The right way to enable Scrollable content in a UIScrollView with Storyboards and autolayout

 7. Your Scroll view is now set up.
 It is important to understand that since we have not set a fixed height or a required fixed width.
 This means that for your ScrollView to determine its content size, it must be able to compute it.
 It can only do that if you add at least one chain of constraints from the left side of the scroll view to the right side, and from the top of the scrollView to the bottom.
 If you see an ambiguous width or height constraint error after you add an element to your new scroll view, this is what your problem is!

 8. To illustrate our above point and to add some scrollable content, do the following: add a new UIView to the top of our UIScrollView.
 Set its background color to yellow or something so you can see it.

 10. Last, add a chain of constraints from the top to the bottom of the scrollview so it can calculate the content height.
 Start by adding a Height constraint to the Yellow view.
-Make it 200 pixels or something like that.
+Make it 200 pixels or so.
 Add a space constraint from the yellow view to the top of the scroll view, and one from the bottom of the yellow view to the bottom of the scroll view.
-Make the bottom space constraint some large, like 1000px so that you can have a nice 1200px large content size to illustrate scrolling.
+Make the bottom space constraint something large, like 1000px so that you can have a nice 1200px large content size to illustrate scrolling.

 And we’re done!
-That wasn’t too hard was it?
 Now you can add more elements to your scroll view in the story board just as you’d expect and the user can scroll with ease.